Leap year: Islamic calendars

 The Hijri-Shamsi calendar, also adopted by the Ahmadiyya Community, is based on solar calculations and is similar to the Gregorian calendar in its structure with the exception that its epoch is the Hijra.

-Julian, Coptic and Ethiopian calendars
+Coptic and Ethiopian calendars

-The Julian calendar was instituted in 45 BC at the order of Julius Caesar, and the original intent was to make every fourth year a leap year, but this was not carried out correctly.
-Augustus ordered some leap years to be omitted to correct the problem, and by AD 8 the leap years were being observed every fourth year, and the observances were consistent up to and including modern times.

-From AD 8 the Julian calendar received an extra day added to February in years that are multiples of 4 (although the AD year numbering system was not introduced until AD 525).
-This rule gives an average year length of 365.25 days.
-However, this is 11 minutes longer than a tropical year.
-This means that the calendar moves a day later than the Northern Hemisphere spring equinox about every 131 years.

-The Coptic calendar has 13 months, 12 of 30 days each and one at the end of the year of 5 days, or 6 days in leap years.
-The Coptic Leap Year follows the same rules as the Julian Calendar so that the extra month always has six days in the year before a Julian Leap Year.
-The Ethiopian calendar has twelve months of thirty days plus five or six epagomenal days, which comprise a thirteenth month.
+The Coptic calendar has 13 months, 12 of 30 days each, and one at the end of the year of 5 days, or 6 days in leap years.
+The Coptic Leap Year follows the same rules as the Julian Calendar so that the extra month always has 6 days in the year before a Julian Leap Year.
+The Ethiopian calendar has 12 months of 30 days plus 5 or 6 epagomenal days, which comprise a 13th month.